by Brian K. Asbury

 “Works for me,” said Firestorm aloud.
 “Now, what’s this idea you’ve got, Professor?
 Hey, I just realized — we could still contact Superman.
 He’s fast enough to whiz this bomb out of the building before it could explode — and he could well be in the building right opposite us.”

-“That isn’t what I meant,” said the professor.
+“That isn’t what I meant,” said the Professor.
 “We can’t rely on Superman, or even Jimmy Olsen, being in the Planet Building at this time, and we don’t know how long we’ve got before the bomb explodes.
 It’s up to us to take care of it.”

-“OK, but how?”
+“Okay, but how?”

 “First, we have to split, Ronald.
 Please do so.”